Revisiting Cases 2 and 11 of the Map Color Theorem

 Following the solid lines in Figure \ref{fig-case11mod}(b), all of the missing edges can be drawn inside of this face except $(0, -\varepsilon)$.
-There are three quadrangular faces ($[0, c, a, 2\varepsilon]$, $[0, -\delta, x, y]$, and $[0, -\gamma, b, x]$) where adding one of the diagonals initiates a sequence of edge flips that can potentially end with the final missing edge.
-The current graphs of Ringel and Youngs \cite{RingelYoungs-Case11} allow for such a sequence starting with the edge $(2\varepsilon, c)$ inside the first of those faces.
-In the family of current graphs in Figure \ref{fig-case11} (with parameters $\gamma = 6s{-}2$, $\delta = 1$, and $\varepsilon = 6s{+}5$), if we add $(-\gamma, x)$ inside of the face (the dashed line in Figure \ref{fig-case11mod}(b)), this triggers the desired sequence of edge flips shown in Figure \ref{fig-case11flips}(b).
-The quadrangle in the second edge flip has the opposite orientation when $s = 2$.
+There are three quadrangular faces, $[0, c, a, 2\varepsilon]$, $[0, -\delta, x, y]$, and $[0, -\gamma, b, x]$, where adding one of the diagonals initiates a sequence of edge flips that can potentially end with adding the final missing edge.
+The current graphs of Ringel and Youngs \cite{RingelYoungs-Case11} allow for such a sequence starting with the edge $(2\varepsilon, c)$.
+Our family of current graphs in Figure \ref{fig-case11}, which has parameters $\gamma = 6s{-}2$, $\delta = 1$, and $\varepsilon = 6s{+}5$, uses the edge $(-\gamma, x)$ (the dashed line in Figure \ref{fig-case11mod}(b)), instead.
+The resulting sequence of edge flips is shown in Figure \ref{fig-case11flips}(b), where the quadrangle in the second edge flip has the opposite orientation when $s = 2$.

 We note that these current graphs are very similar to those used for Case 8 in Sun \cite{Sun-FaceDist}.
 In particular, the ladder with rungs $6s-12, \dotsc, 9$ is nearly identical, with only the directions of the arcs changed, and there is a sequence of edge flips involving a (V1) vortex of excess $\pm 1$ and an edge with currents $\pm 2$.
 Whether our family is simpler than that of Ringel and Youngs \cite{RingelYoungs-Case11} is a matter of taste.
-On one hand, our infinite family is only defined for $s \geq 3$, while Ringel and Youngs's family starts at $s = 2$.
+On one hand, our infinite family is only defined for $s \geq 3$, while Ringel and Youngs's family starts at $s = 2$, though with slight differences depending on the parity of $s$.
 On the other hand, the rungs on our ladder form a single arithmetic sequence (as opposed to two separate sequences) and the vertices in the ladder satisfy Kirchhoff's current law over $\Z$ (rather than just over $\Z_{12s+6}$), unifying the construction with other known index 1 solutions.
-Furthermore, our sequence of edge flips is shorter by one step, and the orientations of the edge flips are consistent for $s \geq 3$.
+Furthermore, our sequence of edge flips is shorter by one step, and the orientations of the edge flips are consistent for all $s \geq 3$.